 Project Read Report Form is a multisensory approach to teaching students how to analyze the underlying structure of nonfiction text.
 This strategy is reinforced when students are taking notes in middle school.

-Visualizing & Verbalizing.
-This program developed by Nanci Bell, addresses the problem of children who have poor visualization skills.
+Visualizing & Verbalizing: This program developed by Nanci Bell, addresses the problem of children who have poor visualization skills.
 They may see parts or details of a picture, but be unable to integrate them in an organized whole and are said to have “weak concept imagery.”
-These children may read well, but struggle with comprehension.
+These children may read well but may struggle with comprehension.

 Note and Notice Strategy